KwiatkowskiML/CarRental/README.md

 VITE_GOOGLE_CLIENT_ID=your-client-id-from-google-console.apps.googleusercontent.com
 ```

+3. Make sure the target in vite.config.js is set to your desired api address.

 > ⚠️ IMPORTANT: Never commit `appsettings.json`, `appsettings.Development.json`, or `.env` files to version control as they contain sensitive information!

 ### Getting Google OAuth Credentials - this is running on our GCP.